This page contains information for ITE Providers about the Teaching Council's response to COVID-19.

 During the February 2021 COVID-19 Alert Level increases, ITE providers contacted the Teaching Council to say that their programmes were being significantly impacted.
 We trust providers, and as such will be re-implementing most of the temporary changes to the Initial Teacher Education Requirements that we used in 2020.

-The changes being implemented are the same as ones used in 2020
+The changes being implemented are the same as those in 2020

 The following temporary changes will be available to all ITE programmes delivered in 2021: